Federico-Tremolada/fgm-hertzian-contact-model/README.md

 This project is based on the analytical formulation proposed by:

-**Jitcharoen et al.**
+**Jitcharoen et al. — Hertzian-Crack Suppression in Ceramics with Elastic-Modulus-Graded Surfaces**

-The model introduces the Gamma formulation for axisymmetric contact between a rigid spherical indenter and a power-law graded elastic half-space.
+The model introduces a Gamma-function-based formulation for axisymmetric contact between a spherical indenter and a power-law graded elastic half-space.

-Unlike classical Hertz theory, the contact radius becomes the primary unknown of the problem.
+Unlike classical Hertz theory, the contact radius is the primary unknown of the problem.
 Once the contact radius is obtained, all remaining quantities can be computed analytically:

-- indentation depth h;
+- indentation depth;
-- pressure distribution p(r);
+- pressure distribution;
-- maximum pressure p₀.
+- maximum pressure.

+The Gamma-based contact model relates applied load and contact radius through a power-law expression of the form:

+$$
+a^{k+3} = F(P, D, E_0, k, \nu, \Gamma)
+$$

+where:

+- `P` = applied load;
+- `D` = indenter diameter;
+- `E0` = grading coefficient;
+- `k` = grading exponent;
+- `ν` = Poisson's ratio;
+- `Γ` = Gamma function.

-The formulation naturally reduces to the classical Hertz solution when the grading effect vanishes.
+The analytical formulation naturally reduces to the classical Hertz solution when the grading effect vanishes.

 ---